 Focus on how loveable they are more often and watch your perspective change for the better.
 You’ll start feeling more loving towards them and less angry or even hateful.

-7. Do something special for your partner
+7. Do something nice to improve your relationships

 “Treasure your relationships, not your possessions.”